What is your position or role in the DESI project?

 I am co-organizing the work in relation with a sample of 10 million bright galaxies (Bright Galaxy Survey, BGS) that DESI will observe at low redshifts.
 I am also in charge of organizing the DESI meeting in my research group at the Institute for Computational Cosmology at Durham, in the UK.

 I was born in France, in the suburb of Paris.
 I did all my studies in France, including my PhD.

 Where do you live now?

-What excites/interests you most about DESI?
+What is the most interesting or exciting thing about DESI?

-What do you for fun?
+What do you do for fun?

 My day-to-day work is intellectual only so I need and I love doing physical activities when I don’t work: I love hiking, running and swimming, sports in general, it helps me regenerating.
 I also love the music, I would like to sing again in a choir and in a band and I play the piano.